Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: Results

 In \autoref{fig:higher-harmonics}(a)--(b) the current and its Fourier modes are plotted for strong and fast harmonic driving.
 The Fourier modes may serve as an experimentally accessible observable.
 Though as expected we find a good agreement between FRTRG and the adiabatic limit on long time scales (small mode index~$n$), for $n\Omega\gtrsim\vac$ the Fourier modes drop exponentially to negligible values, which is not captured by the adiabatic limit.
 Compared to the adiabatic limit this indicates a smoothening of the current on the time scale $1/\vac$ that corresponds to the largest energy scale in the system.
 In time domain one can see further deviations from the adiabatic limit.
 Small oscillations in the current in \autoref{fig:higher-harmonics}(b) resemble the \enquote{ringing} structure that was predicted in Ref.~\cite{Jauho94} for non-interacting systems.
 To understand this structure of the micromotion in time domain we will first discuss a different driving profile, which allows us to understand the underlying physical effects in a more refined setup.
 This will eventually provide an explanation for the structures in \autoref{fig:higher-harmonics}(b)--(c).

-To see how the voltage affects the current in the Kondo model on short time scales, we now consider a single short voltage pulse~\footnote{When using the FRTRG we can only treat a time-periodic voltage and therefore repeat the voltage pulse with a low frequency $\Omega<\tkv$.} applied to a system which is otherwise in equilibrium.
+To see how the voltage affects the current in the Kondo model on short time scales, we now consider a single short voltage pulse applied to a system which is otherwise in equilibrium.
+In order to solve this problem with FRTRG we need to repeat the pulse with a low frequency $\Omega<\tkv$ such that the voltage is time periodic but the repeated pulses do not affect each other and we can safely treat them as independent pulses.
 Again we assume for simplicity that the voltage $V(t)$ is only applied to the chemical potential $\mu_L(t)$ of the left reservoir while the right reservoir is kept at constant chemical potential.
 The voltage pulse causes a phase shift of the quantum state by $e^{i\varphi}$, $\varphi=\int V(t) dt$, for each electron that is in the left reservoir during the pulse.
 To understand the relevance of this phase shift we consider an electron that can hop between the reservoirs before or after the voltage pulse.
 Depending on the reservoir in which the electron is during the pulse, it will either obtain the phase $e^{i\varphi}$ or it will obtain no extra phase.
 The interference of these two options---the electron hopping before or after the pulse---will cause oscillations of the current as a function of $\varphi$.
 As we will see below, this type of interference effects is essential to understand the current on short time scales for strong and fast driving.